LAThomson/LAThomson.github.io/index.md

   - My previous work includes elements of game theory, multi-agent risks, corrigibility, and active learning.

 - I'm also a committee member of *OAISI*, the [Oxford AI Safety Initiative](oaisi.org).
 I hope I can help build a welcoming, kind, and collaborative AI safety community here in Oxford.
-  - [Please chat with me](https://savvycal.com/oaisi/louis) if you want to talk about what AI safety is / what you might want to work on / how OAISI might be able to help you.
+  - [Please reach out](https://savvycal.com/oaisi/louis) if you want to talk about what AI safety is / what you might want to work on / how OAISI might be able to help you.

 - Aside from academic work, I'm pretty musical: I play bass in a couple bands, noodle on guitar and keys when writing my own music, and secretly would love to make a career out of playing music.
 Alternate career paths for me would also include teaching, for sure!

 - Some of my loves include \[video/tabletop\] games and puzzles of all kinds, Japanese food (part of my heritage), continental philosophy, Arsenal FC (COYG), and most of all my lovely fiancée :\)

-- *Shoot me an email if you want to talk* - I'm super responsive and I really enjoy talking to new people!
+Shoot me an email if you want to talk - I'm quick to respond and I enjoy talking to new people!
 Get in touch via louis\[at\]cbthomson\[dot\]com

 ------------------------